lobuhi/byp4xx/README.md

 **Tips:**
 - You can add proxychains to use with BurpSuite
-- Interlace it's a good option for multithread multiple paths
+- Interlace is a good option for multithreading multiples URLs

 ![alt text](screen.png)